juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project=[ID]&hobbies=1&hobbies=2&hobbies=3

-> Some survey platform may use alternate formats like hobbies=1,2,3.
+> Some survey platforms may use alternate formats like hobbies=1,2,3.
 Please contact support@sampleninja.io if you run into this situation.

 #### Piping locale
 Every panelist has assigned locale for example ENG-US.
 If you are running multilingual survey then should pipe data variable **LOCALE** into the survey.